Consumer law: What are wills and why should you make one? Are they costly?

 It is common for married couples to leave all their assets to their surviving spouse through a will.
 If the total value of the estate is above a million dollars, then a huge amount of money will go to the government in the form of the estate tax.
 However, if the same assets are held in trust for the beneficiary, your estate may be able to avoid that tax.
 But even in a trust, someone will have to pay taxes.
 Who?
 The grantor or the beneficiary?
 Find out here.

 What are the myths associated with a will?

 You might harbor certain misconceptions regarding a will.
 A layman like you might think that your heir has to go through a probate if you have a will, which would be too expensive to handle.

-The administrators of your estate have to post a surety bond if you don't have a will.
-If you possess a will, then you have an option to choose an estate administer.
+If you don’t have a will, the administrators of your estate may have to post a surety bond.
+If you do, then you have an option to choose the administrator of your estate.

 A will can ensure justice for your minor children via intestacy law

 If you have minor children, a will is required to secure their future.
 If you don’t have a will, then the probate court, in order to secure your minor children’s property, will set up a conservatorship.
 When the children turn eighteen, they get their property back.